dmmf809/CityDelicatessen/README.md

 Craving for pizza?
-This React based landing page makes the user crave for pizza for its eye-catching user interface.
+This website makes the user crave for pizza for its eye-catching user interface.

 - Author: Daenielle May Felipe